-AWS Certified Advanced Networking – Specialty Exam Study Path
+AWS Certified Advanced Networking – Specialty Exam Study Guide

 The AWS Certified Advanced Networking – Specialty certification exam is a part of the AWS Specialty learning path and is a highly in-demand certificate among AWS Specialty certifications.
 The Advanced Networking path focuses on designing and maintaining network architectures in AWS, and using core AWS services to perform networking tasks.
 You are also tested on your technical skills in implementing hybrid network solutions that span multiple locations for both on-premises and in AWS.
 Since networking in AWS is quite intricate, companies need individuals like you who meet the competency level in designing complex network solutions.